fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 and so on!

-You'll want to look at these in a long list like that, so you can compare from one glyph to another, as you scroll downward — both on screen and in print.
+You'll want to look at these in a long list like that, so you can compare from one glyph to another, as you scroll downward &mdash; both on screen and in print.
 Doing a vertical check is more effective than just a long line of continuous text.
 Here's why:

 When you look at the spacing strings in vertical columns, you can easily compare the spacing with the lines previously above and below the current character.
 In the same way that we can easily recognize "rivers" in badly-set full-justified text, it will be easier to see white gaps or dark spots in spacing if you are comparing against a spacing string that remains constant.